KenT2/tboplayer/README.md

 While playing videos, you can hit the F11 key for toggling full screen mode.
 In windowed mode, to move the video window, click and hold the first mouse button over the video area and then move the mouse; and to resize the video, hold left Control, click and hold the first mouse button over the video area and then move the mouse.

 For a list of streaming services supported by youtube-dl, see this link: https://rg3.github.io/youtube-dl/supportedsites.html (not all of them were tested with TBOPlayer/OMXplayer)

-If you used the automatic installer, you should be able to open files with double-click, or with the right mouse click menu in your file manager.

 TROUBLESHOOTING
 =========